-The term ‘Vesak’ comes from the name of the second month of the lunar calendar; vesākho in Pali and vaisākha in Sanskrit.
+The term ‘Vesak’ comes from the name of the second month of the Hindu calendar; vesākho in Pali and vaisākha in Sanskrit.
 Small festivals were probably held on the full-moon day of this month in ancient times when one’s sins could be cleansed by bathing in the Ganges and one celebrated the spiritual power of the moon.
 However, this day soon became known as Buddha Jayanti day to celebrate the birth of the Buddha.

 In 1950, Vesak day was officially recognized by the World Fellowship of Buddhists as an international celebration of the Buddha’s birthday.
 The Maharaja of Nepal had already established this festival in his own country and encouraged other Buddhist countries to do the same.
 The World Fellowship took up the challenge and urged all Heads of Government to ‘take steps to make the full-moon day in the month of May a Public Holiday in honour of the Buddha’.

 At the 45th meeting of the General Assembly of the United Nations, on the 13th December, 1999, Vesak Day was recognized as a United Nations Day of international observance to be celebrated each year by the UN and its member countries.
 The UN Day of Vesak was first internationally celebrated at the UN Headquarters in New York in 2000, and has continued to be celebrated each year in New York.
 The international day of observance has also been hosted by other countries such as Thailand and Vietnam.